Momilani Elementary School

 Aloha Momilani 'Ohana,

-If you have any questions, please contact the school office.
+If you have any questions, please feel free to contact our school office.

 Aloha,